Click to enlarge - Savory shredded beef filling fopr your Southwest-themed dishes.

 Procedures:

-3. Remove meat from pot and allow to cool.
-Cooking liquid can be used for soup or other uses as desired.
+5. Remove meat from pot and allow to cool to safe handling temperature.
+Set aside some of the cooking liquid.
+The shredded beef dries quickly in the open air.
+Use the reserved cooking liquid to moisten the meat as desired.
+The remaining cooking liquid can be used for soup or other uses as desired.
 Use 2 forks, one in each hand, as claws, to pull against the neat.
-It will take 5 to 10 minutes to shred a well cooked brisket.
+It will take 5 to 10 minutes to shred a well-cooked brisket.
 If the fibers are too long, cut through the pile a few times with a knife.
 Use this meat in place of the fried ground beef to make your favorite southwestern-style dishes.

 Return to Cookbook Contents Page